Nonlinear spectral analysis: A local Gaussian approach: Visualisations and interpretations

 \subsubsection{A GARCH-type model}

-The next simulated example is a GARCH-type model, more precisely an \textit{asymmetric power ARCH-model} (apARCH) of order $(2,3)$, with parameters based on a fitting to the \texttt{dmbp}-data.
-(The \Rpackage \Rref{rugarch}, \citet{ghalanos15_rugarch} was used to find the parameters of several GARCH-models, and the asymmetric power ARCH model with the best fit was then selected.)
-The apARCH$(p,q)$ model (for observations \epsilonz{t}) was introduced in \citet{ding1993long}, were it was given as
+This section will consider an \textit{asymmetric power ARCH-model} (apARCH) of order $(2,3)$, with parameters based on a fitting to the \texttt{dmbp}-data.\footnote{ The \Rpackage \Rref{rugarch}, \citet{ghalanos15_rugarch} was used to find the parameters of a multitude of GARCH-type models, and the asymmetric power ARCH model with the best fit was then selected.} Technical details about this model, and comments regarding the script needed for the reproduction of this example, can be found in \cref{app:fig:GARCH} in the Supplementary Material.

-but the apARCH$(2,3)$-model used in this example is a bit more complicated than the one from \citep{ding1993long}, see \citet[sec.~2.2.5]{ghalanos15:_rugarch}, for the details.